FindestBV/universe3/CONTRIBUTING.md

 ### Adding Changesets

-We use [Changesets](https://github.com/changesets/changesets) to manage our releasees, there's an automated prompt to help you make the right decisions in what your changeset should be, to activate this use the command `yarn release:add`.
+We use [Changesets](https://github.com/changesets/changesets) to manage our releasees, there's an automated prompt to help you make the right decisions in what your changeset should be, to activate this use the command `pnpm release:add`.

 You should then select the "bump" type, we use semver versioning which the spec can be found [here](https://semver.org/).
 The TLDR is: